 What Is Blockchain?

-Blockchain is a technology that facilitates trust between trading partners.
+Blockchain is a distributed ledger technology that facilitates trust between trading partners.
 If you’re familiar with Bitcoin, blockchain is the underlying technology that makes it possible to transfer currency and have confidence that transactions are successfully completed.
 But banking and other industries are using blockchain (with or without Bitcoin) in a variety of ways.

 A blockchain is a secure “ledger” or a list of transactions.
 The benefits of blockchain come from two key features, which are outlined below.

 There are numerous copies of the ledger.
 A public blockchain, like the Bitcoin blockchain, gets published and copied in multiple places.
 New transactions get broadcast to a broad network of participants, who add those transactions to the ledger.
 Nobody controls the ledger, but the system is designed so that everybody’s ledger contains identical information.

 A blockchain should maintain an accurate history of transactions.
 Because there are multiple copies of the ledger, it’s hard to alter or delete transactions (or add new information that’s false).
 To do so, you’d need to change every copy of the ledger in every location.
 That would require successfully hacking thousands (or more) of computers simultaneously—which is believed to be impossible.

 So, how will this affect you?
 Most people don’t care about the technical details—but you should expect a transformation in banking and other financial services.

 Sending money to another country is an area ripe for improvement, and banks are already using blockchain for remittances.
 Consumers and businesses transmit hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.

 Bitcoin provided an “alternative” way to move money, but mainstream banks and service providers are also using blockchain technology to improve remittances and minimize exposure to cryptocurrency.